This song, along with an instrumental track, is available on Jim Thompson's Grammar Rocks.

-Also available on Jim Thompson's "Groove."
+This song is available on Jim Thompson's All-Inclusive Groove

 Use the instrumental track (included) to have your students write and perform even more verses!